-Well I said in my hoya bilobata care and propagation post that it would be my last hoya care post for a while.
-BUT I LIED!
-Because I forgot I also had hoya krimson princess care on my list of things to write about, too.
+I said in my hoya bilobata care and propagation guide that it would be my last hoya article for a while.
+But I lied!
+Because I forgot I also had an article about my lovely hoya carnosa krimson princess on my list of things to write.
+I have written about jade hoya carnosa care, as well as hoya carnosa krimson queen care.
+Why not add another?

 You might be wondering what the difference between the hoya krimson queen and hoya krimson princess is.
 They look very similar and even have about the same colors in their variegation.